Coronavirus CLE Rule Changes

 - The limits on the number of hours that can be claimed under all sections of Rule 6 for a reporting period are suspended for the 2019-2021 reporting period.

-Washington: Effective June 5, 2020, the Washington Supreme Court ordered an extension of the due date for reporting MCLE credits by one year for licensed legal professionals in the 2018-2020 MCLE reporting period.
-Licensed legal professionals in the extended 2018-2021 reporting period must complete earning their credits by December 31, 2021, and must complete the certification of their credits by February 1, 2022.
-The next reporting period will be a shortened two year reporting period: 2022-2023.
-As a result, the order allows for the additional 15 carryover credits (30 total carryover credits, up to 4 of which may be ethics) to be earned in the extended 2018-2021 reporting period.
-The increased credit carryover limit applies only for the 2018-2021 reporting period.
+Washington (Expired): The Washington Supreme Court had ordered an extension of the due date for reporting MCLE credits by one year for licensed legal professionals in the 2018-2020 MCLE reporting period.
+Licensed legal professionals in the extended 2018-2021 reporting period must have completed earning their credits by December 31, 2021, and must have completed the certification of their credits by February 1, 2022.
+As a result, the order allowed for the additional 15 carryover credits (30 total carryover credits, up to 4 of which may be ethics) to be earned in the extended 2018-2021 reporting period.
+The increased credit carryover limit applied only for the 2018-2021 reporting period.

 Meet your full requirements with PLI's live webcasts and on-demand programs approved for West Virginia.

-Wisconsin: In an effort to mitigate the impact of COVID-19, the Wisconsin Supreme Court previously lifted the cap on credits earned via repeated, on-demand programs from 15 to 30 credits effective March 17 through December 31, 2020.
+Wisconsin (Expired): In an effort to mitigate the impact of COVID-19, The Wisconsin Supreme Court had extended an order, requested by the State Bar of Wisconsin, that allowed attorneys to obtain up to 30 continuing legal education (CLE) credits “on-demand" through January 31, 2022.
+Legal ethics and professional responsibility must still have been completed with live on-online programming or in-person courses.
+The Wisconsin Supreme Court had also lifted the cap on credits earned via repeated, on-demand programs from 15 to 30 credits effective March 17 through December 31, 2020.
 For additional information, please see the notice on the State Bar of Wisconsin website.